Cross-platform C SDK logo

 ...

-• Table 1: Results of the comparison (in seconds).
+• Table 1: Comparison results (in seconds).

 Operation ArrSt ArrPt ArrSt-Sort ArrPt-Sort SetSt SetPt